Media Convergence Definition, Example Types & Elements

 Gap 4: Communication Gap

 The communication gap refers to the difference between what the company advertises about the products and what the customer delivers.
 It occurs when the company cannot provide services or products according to the commitment.
 It is an essential dimension to maintain because it may lead to customer disappointment.
+The employees have to ensure an effective communication process is inevitable to reduce the communication gap in service quality.

 • Over-commitment.